 I don’t know who I am.
 This is the most honest place for me to begin.
 I believe who we are cannot truly be captured in words.
 Any attempt to do so will always be incomplete.
 What I can share is how certain qualities were already present in me from an early age, and how life has walked through me.From the moment I could talk I questioned life.
 Not to be difficult (though I have often been perceived that way), but out of curiosity and a deep need to understand the world I was living in.
 At a very young age I noticed that many people around me saw truths as absolutes, while I was not that certain.
 I experienced truth as relative, dependent on perspective and context.
 In my worldview, it all depends on how you look at it.Being a sensitive child I also noticed that words on their own are not very reliable.
 I listened to tone, noticed the spark in the eyes (or the lack of it), and felt the energy someone radiates.
 Through this, more truth was revealed to me than words could convey.I also had deep thoughts.
 When I was around four years old I spent months contemplating a question that both fascinated and frightened me: is nothing something?
 After looking deeply into it I reached a conclusion that felt comforting to me: nothing does exist, and everything arises from it.As I grew older, I felt drawn to natural philosophers such as Heraclitus, who spoke of how everything flows.
 His words gave language to something I already sensed.
 I also felt drawn to Eastern philosophies, especially Taoism and Zen Buddhism.A turning point came in 2006, when I was 29 years old.
 During a few days in a silent monastery, where I only had a bed, a desk, a chair and a Bible, something became painfully clear: my need to understand life was also a way of trying to control it.
 In the stillness I saw a truth I had not wanted to face.
 I tried to avoid uncertainty.
 Underneath my confidence I was insecure and afraid, which was the opposite of how I saw myself and how I presented myself to the world.In the monastery I realized that life does not bend to control.
 It invites trust, surrender, and faith.
 A line from Proverbs stayed with me: “Trust in the Lord with all your heart and lean not on your own understanding.”
 I took it as an invitation into surrender, not as an idea, but as a lived practice.
 Right there and then I understood what “the truth will set you free” really means.
 I broke through a wall of insecurity, a wall I had believed protected me from misery.
 Instead of misery I found a beautiful landscape ready to be explored.
 I opened myself up to the unknown, to adventure, to life.
 I started living.
 When I returned home I left my job and began working for myself.
 Biloxi was born, and I was reborn.Twenty years have passed since then.
 I’m 49 years old now.
-Together with my wife and our 4 children we live in the countryside of eastern Norway, at the end of a 2 kilometer private road, on top of a hill (550 masl) with on one side a breathtaking panoramic view over Mjøsa, Norway's largest lake, and on the other side forest.
-No direct neighbors, except wildlife.
-Often we see deer, moose, squirrels and foxes.
-It's quiet and peaceful up here, a place where silence still speaks.Sebastian
+Together with my wife and our 4 children we live in the countryside of eastern Norway.
+And it's also where I work.Sebastian

 1. One-on-one coaching (online or at our place)